Helsinki Welcome Day

 Participants at Helsinki Welcome Day will enjoy a diverse programme and a variety of activities.

-The event is family friendly and will also include activities for children.
+The event is also family friendly and will include activities for children.
+Pets should be left at home.

 Helsinki Welcome Day will feature a variety of activities, such as: